therealrealguy/6b6twiki/docs/Templates/group.md

   * CapyKing10

 ## Acomplishments
-- Built highway called interstate 01
+- Built a megabase called Abongagazaza *(With optional link to megabase)*
-- Griefed bot01's megabase *(With optional link to megabase)*
+- Won a pvp tournament

 ## Bases
 - Abongza 1 (link to base wiki page if possible)